facelessuser/soupsieve/docs/src/markdown/selectors/combinators.md

 > [!tip] Additional Reading
 > https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_combinator

+> [!warning]
+> Selectors like the descendant and subsequent sibling combinators (`#!css a b` and `#!css a ~ b`) often cause entire
+> subtrees of the main document tree to be crawled when evaluating a single element.
+If used poorly, this can impact
+> performance in a non-linear ways.
+It should be noted that Soup Sieve employs caching to reduce performance concerns in
+> various cases, but there will always be the potential produce non-linear cases simply due to how the selectors work.

 ## Child combinator

 Child combinators combine two selectors with `>` in order to signify that the second element is matched if it has a